NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

 This guide primarily focuses on the general use of the In-Game Inferencing, including how to initialize it and utilize its interfaces.

-> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the [basic sample](../source/samples/nvigi.basic/basic.cpp)
+> **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK Samples

 ## Table of Contents
 - [Introduction](#introduction)